-- 5.3 Have there been any reports of, or concerns raised regarding modern slavery in your business or supply chains?
-If so, please provide details. - Is there a mechanism or whistle-blowing policy to encourage concerns about modern slavery to be raised so that they can be investigated? - 5.5 Has your business or any of your employees, agents or subcontractors who supply goods or services on your behalf, been investigated under the Modern Slavery Act 2015, or any other legislation relating to modern slavery and human trafficking or human rights generally?
+- 5.1 How is compliance with your anti-slavery and human trafficking policies and procedures monitored? - 5.2 Is senior management involved in enforcing the anti-slavery and human trafficking policies?
+What actions follow from a breach of the policy? - 5.3 Have there been any reports of, or concerns raised regarding modern slavery in your business or supply chains?
+If so, please provide details. - 5.4 Is there a mechanism or whistle-blowing policy to encourage concerns about modern slavery to be raised so that they can be investigated? - 5.5 Has your business or any of your employees, agents or subcontractors who supply goods or services on your behalf, been investigated under the Modern Slavery Act 2015, or any other legislation relating to modern slavery and human trafficking or human rights generally?
 If so, please provide details.